sukaiagenji/MarinaBot/README.md

+# Discord is down???

+Well, it seems Discord went down around 8amEST this morning.
+At least, for me.
+I'm not sure if anyone will remember this GitHub is here, but I'll be on PSO2 when I get up later, and I'll hope Discord is back up.
+I'll see everyone later!!!

 # MarinaBot

 MarinaBot is a Discord bot that uses discord.js.
 She is licensed under GPL for any and all usage, just be sure to include me and other contributors in any edits made, as I have.

 #Installation